Fiction about 5 strong women in later life. Building new lives, refusing invisibility. And you exhale as you see yourself between the lines.

 Unexpectedly, my readers began pointing out that these women were inspiring them to look at their life, their friendships and reflect on their next chapter.

-And because I believe stories can offer something sacred:
+And because I believe stories matter.

 They let you feel seen without needing to explain yourself.